List of Still Game characters: Peggy McAlpine

-Peggy is Jack's obese ex-neighbour.
+Peggy McAlpine is Jack's obese ex-neighbour.
 She is very obnoxious and occasionally violent, often manhandling her husband, Charlie, from the first episode.
 Despite her aggressive nature, she seems to be friendly with many locals, although she often becomes embroiled in the occasional feud with Isa – such as the local baking competition.
 She also seems to enjoy irritating Winston, especially when it comes to buying the last gigot chops at the butchers.
 She is known to have an 18-year-old son, Simon, who was charged with drink driving at the age of 12.